sergiobuj/sergiobuj/README.md

 - 🌱 I’m currently learning **Information Security.**
   - ✅ Module: "Foundations of Information Security."
   - ✅ Module: "Writing Secure Code."
-  - 💬 Module: "Exploiting and Protecting Web Applications."
+  - ✅ Module: "Exploiting and Protecting Web Applications."
+  - 💬 Module: "Using Cryptography Correctly".
 - 📫 How to reach me: [in/boterosergio](https://www.linkedin.com/in/boterosergio)
 - ⚡ Fun fact: 🤫 The cat is the real code reviewer 🤫